codingforeveryone/READMEs/contribution-workflow.md

 ## Introduction

 This document outlines the workflow and steps to go through when proposing new changes to the READMEs repository.
-The workflow should be followed when making changes to improve current READMEs as well when adding new READMEs.
+The workflow should be followed when making changes to improve current READMEs as well as when adding new READMEs.
 At first sight the process might seem complicated, but it is a great exercise to practice contribution to future programming projects and ensures that all added changes are checked.